 The Moringa Tree Project is a sustainable approach to combating poverty, malnutrition, and environmental degradation.
-Trees purchased from the local Environmental Youth Action Corps (EYAC) or school farming clubs funds education and provides social enterprise opportunities for rural women’s cooperatives schools, orphan homes and clinics.
-The fruits, leaves, and pods of these “miracle” trees are used for food, cooking oil, cattle feed, clarifying water, and bio-fuel; creating enterprises that foster economic development and generates income for rural villagers.
-Growing the moringa tree in impoverished and deforested areas, using the derivatives to improve nutrition in areas of malnutrition as well as economic development creates a win, win win, win.
+The trees provide social enterprise opportunities for rural women’s cooperatives schools, orphan homes and clinics because the fruits, leaves, and pods of these “miracle” trees are considered nutritional powerhouses.
+The tree is used for food, made into cooking oil, cattle feed, clarifies water, and can make bio-fuel to create enterprises that generates income for rural villagers.

 Rural villages struggle every day to combat a variety of societal issues, each an integral component to the healthy growth of communities.
 These issues include poverty, malnutrition, deforestation, land degradation, a lack of employment opportunities, and insufficient educational funding for vulnerable children.

 Moringa trees are: rich in nutrients higher in protein than soybean meal; drought resistant once established; used for household water purification; a source of edible oil, bio fuel, and cattle feed.

 - 4 times the Vitamin A of carrots

 - 7 times the Vitamin C of oranges